Send Us a Message

 Which sect are you from?

 We are adherents to mainstream orthodox Islam (Sunni Islam).
 Our team and volunteers may have their own beliefs and practices within Sunni Islam but our policy is one of complete non-partisanship.
 We recognise that converts come from various groups, schools of thoughts, and ideologies.
 We also believe that new converts should be given the space to explore various views and make their own decisions, which is inevitable anyway.
 Our role is merely to provide a nurturing environment without promoting any agendas and to adhere to discussion of the areas that all Muslims agree upon and unite us as a community.
-Any people from the Muslim community that may work with us or for us do not reflect our views as an organisation.
+Any people from the Muslim community that may work with us or for us do not necessarily reflect our views as an organisation.
 Furthermore, New Beginnings does not endorse any of the personal views or behaviour of guests, volunteers, employees, or authors of articles on any platform whatsoever.